BaseMax/GoTODORest/README.md

 # Go TODO Rest

 This project is a RESTful API built with Go that allows users to manage a simple TODO list.
 It includes endpoints for adding new tasks, viewing all tasks, updating tasks, and deleting tasks, following RESTful principles and using appropriate HTTP methods and status codes.

-The API uses the net/http package to handle HTTP requests and responses, and a data storage mechanism of your choice to store the TODO list items.
-The code is well-organized, modular, and readable, with robust error handling and clear documentation that describes the endpoints, their expected inputs and outputs, and any authentication or authorization requirements.
+The API uses the `net/http` package to handle HTTP requests and responses, and a data storage mechanism of your choice to store the TODO list items.

+The code is readable, with robust error handling and clear documentation that describes the endpoints, their expected inputs and outputs, and any authentication or authorization requirements.
 Use this project as a foundation for building your own Go-based RESTful APIs.

 ## Task